 We assess shareholder's ability to support at "a3" in line with the weighted average shareholder rating of A3, which is one of the strongest assessments among all MDBs in our rated universe.
-The score has recently deteriorated from "a2", given the ratings downgrades of Ukraine, Belarus and Russia, which together account for 5% of subscribed capital.
-95% of the shareholder capital is held by investment-grade issuers, while 64% of the weighted shareholders are rated Aaa or Aa.
+91% of the shareholder capital is held by investment-grade issuers, while 64% of the weighted shareholders are rated Aaa or Aa.
 Also, the shareholder base is broad and regionally diverse, limiting correlation between shareholders' creditworthiness.
-The largest shareholders are the United States (Aaa stable, 10.1%) and France (Aa2 stable), Germany (Aaa stable), Italy (Baa3 negative), Japan (A1 stable) and the UK (Aa3 stable) with a share of 8.6% each, while borrowing members account for just 14% of the total.
+The single-largest shareholder is the United States (Aaa stable, 10.1%), with France (Aa2 stable), Germany (Aaa stable), Italy (Baa3 negative), Japan (A1 stable) and the United Kingdom (Aa3 negative) each holding a share of 8.6%, while borrowing members account for just 14.5% of the total.
+The EBRD continues to attract new shareholders, with the United Arab Emirates (Aa2 stable) and Algeria becoming the latest members in 2021.

-Exhibit 8
+Exhibit 10

 EBRD's shareholder base is highly-rated

-Weighted average shareholder rating by MDB (June 2022)
+Weighted average shareholder rating by MDB (January 2023)

-Exhibit 9

-...with a large share of EU countries and the US

-% of subscribed capital
+Exhibit 11 ...with large shareholdings of EU countries and the US % of subscribed capital

 [1] Includes European Community and European Investment Bank each at 3.0%; France, Germany, Italy each at 8.6%.
 [2] Includes Russia at 4.0%.
-Source: EBRD, Moody's Investors Service